List of biological databases

 Biological databases are stores of biological information.
 The journal Nucleic Acids Research regularly publishes special issues on biological databases and has a list of such databases.
 The 2018 issue has a list of about 180 such databases and updates to previously described databases.
 Omics Discovery Index can be used to browse and search several biological databases.
+Furthermore, the NIAID Data Ecosystem Discovery Portal developed by the National Institute of Allergy and Infectious Diseases (NIAID) enables searching across databases.